 Here the extract from the pandan leaves are used to flavor the cake and leave the cake with a bright green inside.

-Tapioca starch/flour is used here instead of wheat flour which creates the honeycomb effect inside the dough of the cake.
+Tapioca starch/flour is used here instead of wheat flour which creates the honeycomb effect inside the dough of the cake(see also: How To Create A Gold Drip Cake Effect).
 The dough is slightly chewy compared to a normal cake, which is why it goes well with a cup of coffee.

 Mung bean is a common ingredient to use in Vietnamese desserts as it can create softer textures usually desired.